Veterans for All Voters

 U.S. Navy Veteran

 "Common Sense.
-I am excited about volunteering with VPI because our democracy desperately needs common sense ideas and leadership brought to the forefront in our political discourse.
+I am excited about volunteering with VAV because our democracy desperately needs common sense ideas and leadership brought to the forefront in our political discourse.
 We have lost the ability to talk about, much less apply common sense solutions to our collective political decisions because of the polarized political environment we live in.
 As a trusted group, I believe it is my duty as a veteran (and of other veterans) to protect American's freedom by getting people to look past their ideological differences to simply apply common sense to get American Democracy back on track."

 Eric Templeton